ga-wdi-lessons/css-review/readme.md

 ## Quiz Questions

-- What is the purpose of `flex-box`?
 - What does `*` select?
-- What does `box-sizing:border-box` do?
+- What does `box-sizing: border-box` do?
-- What's the difference between `position:relative`, `position:absolute`, and `position:fixed`?
 - What's the difference between borders, margins, and padding?
 - What's the difference between an outline and a border?
-- How would you apply styles only for screens narrower than 480 pixels?
+- What's the difference between `position:relative`, `position:absolute`, and `position:fixed`?

 ## Further Reading